lokeshsinghrajwar/ImageClassifierForHelmet/README.md

 I have provided the label_image.py file which is used to test the model for new images.

-Below is my docker id where trained model is stored. docker attach 23eb220ba377
+Here is my docker id where trained model is stored: 23eb220ba377

 You just have to run the following command to test the model python /tf_files/label_image.py /tf_files/Test_Image.jpg